SMAC-Group/course_intro_statistics/slides/chapter5_03.md

 ---

-We may migth want to add a title and consider a simpler theme
+We add a title and consider a simpler theme.

 ```R
 ggplot(data=diamonds, aes(x=price)) +